oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 Table 30: "Best practice" values for timers and counters

-The "tolerance" of the sleep and keep-alive timers at the server/gateway depends on the values indicated by the clients.
+The "tolerance" of the sleep and keep-alive timers at the gateway depends on the values indicated by the clients.
 For example, the timer values should be 10% higher than the indicated values for periods larger than 1 minute, and 50% higher if less.

 ## F.3 Mapping of Topic Alias to Topic Names and Topic Filters